CarlZeidler/Portfolio/Atthehedgeoffury/Readme.md

 </details>

 ## Summary
-This was a fun GameJam and an idea that turned out to be pretty fun to play in the end.
+This was a fun GameJam and an idea that turned out to be very fun to play in the end.